priyanshus/bookstore/README.md

 - /book/{isbn} : Get a book by given isbn path parameter.
 - /book/price/{isbn} : Get a book price by given isbn path parameter.

+**Kafka Use Case**
+- Consumer Side - The bookstore listens on a Kafka topic  (`newbooks`) and adds the consumed event in bookRepository.
-The bookstore also listens on a Kafka topic (books) and stores the consumed event in bookRepository (in memory h2 database).
-It expects the event as `{isbn}:{bookTitle} -> 123:Clean Code`.
-The same book can be fetched by bookstore APIs.
+- Producer Side - The bookstore listens on a Kafka topic (`removeentry`) and deletes the book from bookRepository.
+It also produces an event for consumers of bookstore to update them about deletion a book from database.
+The producer produces event on `consumer-one` topic.

+**Integration With Other Service**
-In addition to above, bookstore talks to an external service to fetch the book price.
-The fetched price for an isbn used to form `book/price/{isbn}` response.
-In case of price service failures, the book stores returns failure messages.
+In order to replicate the microservice usecase, the bookstore talks to price service to fetch the price of a book.
+Its REST API based communication.

 ### How to run tests
 `gradle test` runs all the tests.
 Make sure the host system is having docker installed to run the component tests.

 # Test Pyramid

-The principle behind test automation is to get **_fast and accurate_** feedback for any product changes.
-One way to do that is **_write lots of small and fast unit tests_**.
+The principle behind test automation is to get **_fast and accurate_** feedback for any changes in the code.
+Test pyramid talks about **_writing lots of small and fast unit tests_**.
 Write some more coarse-grained tests and **_very few high-level_** tests that test your application from end to end.

 ![Test Pyramid](docs/images/test-pyramid.png)